anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - the requirement for end-to-end authentication of the requester while the RA is not co-located with the registrar, or
-  - the requirement that the proof of origin of CSRs shall be auditable at the receiving end, which is not possible with the transient source authentication provided via (D)TLS.
+  - the requirement that the proof of origin of CSRs shall be auditable at the receiving end, which is not possible with the transient source authentication provided via TLS.
   - Requesting certificates for types of keys that do not support signing, such as key agreement and KEM keys, is not supported by EST, because EST requires proof-of-possession in the form of a CSR self-signature due to using PKCS#10 structures in certificate enrollment requests.
-  - A further reason for exclusion might be that the (D)TLS library used in pledge development may not support providing the tls-unique value {{RFC5929}}
+  - A further reason for exclusion might be that the TLS library used in pledge development may not support providing the tls-unique value {{RFC5929}}
   needed by EST for strong binding of the source authentication.